 The best way to accomplish this is by providing the person responsible for project sponsorship with the ammunition he or she needs to make a compelling business case.
 If the project manager supplies succinct and powerful talking points that reinforce the value of the project, it makes it easy for the project sponsor to convey these concerns and requests to executive management and maintain support from the top down.

 While lack of support is one obstacle, another challenge is when the individual in a project sponsorship role is vague about the project’s goals or has unrealistic expectations.
 In such situations, communication and patience are essential.

 The project manager must ask the right questions to clarify the direction of a project.
 Working closely with his or her project sponsorship contact, the project manager should draft a clear outline of the expected outcomes and the steps necessary to achieve them.
 In cases where the project sponsorship leader seems to expect the impossible, the project manager must convincingly explain the limitations, as well as the additional time and resources it would require to meet such demands.
 It is important to stay positive and use hard information to help project sponsorship arrive at more reasonable expectations.
 When detailed explanations and well-founded counterarguments are delivered respectfully, most project sponsors will agree to scale back on overambitious goals.

 Project managers who seek guidance in dealing with difficult sponsors can turn to project management training.
 Issues pertaining to project sponsorship are one of the many topics covered in the online project management courses offered by Villanova University.
-Villanova offers a multi-course Master Certificate in IS/IT Project Management or Applied Project Management through a convenient, video-based e-learning platform.
+Villanova offers a multi-course Certificate in Applied Project Management through a convenient, video-based e-learning platform.
 These online programs equip project managers with powerful tools and credentials, while preparing them to earn respected industry certification – providing a direct route to project management success.